Children’s hospital has four children admitted for dengue

 Four children with Covid-19 and the same number with dengue were hospitalized yesterday at the Robert Reid Cabral Children’s Hospital, diseases that currently have a higher incidence in the country, especially in those under 20 years of age.

-Until last May, the country reports 10 deaths from dengue and 1,904 probable and confirmed cases, the majority in children between the ages of five and 19, while to date 73,492 cases of Covid-19 have been reported in children under 20 years of age.
+Until last May, the country reported ten deaths from dengue and 1,904 probable and confirmed cases, the majority in children between the ages of five and 19.
+To date, 73,492 cases of Covid-19 have been reported in children under 20 years of age.

 The director of the children’s hospital explained that the average number of admissions for Covid-19 in children currently remains stable, between two and six cases, and that the same is happening with those of dengue.
 He pointed out that the cases that come to the consultation are managed on an outpatient basis and sent home when they do not present any risk condition.